jerrymhuang/jerrymhuang/README.md

 ✨ Research interest: Simulation Intelligence, Probabilistic Machine Learning, and Computational Cognitive Modeling.

-📫 If you are interested in collaboration on any research and creative endeavors, please contact me by [mail](aca.jerryh@gmail.com).
+📫 If you are interested in collaboration on any research and/or creative works, please contact me by [mail](aca.jerryh@gmail.com).

 <!--